AceMrSprayer/BottleYourOwnDrink/README.md

 Possible problems:

+Common troubleshooting answers can be found here: http://meanjs.org/docs.html

 -ERR: Git is not found.
 Check if the Git PATH variable is correct and not corrupt.
 -ERR: ECONRESET.
-Then you should npm config set registry http://registry.npmjs.org.
+Then you should npm config set registry 'http://registry.npmjs.org'.
 This will change HTTPS to HTTP.
--